-- The Township of Hanover Health Department will be offering a monthly Blood Pressure Screening Clinic the first Wednesday of each month (September through June) from 11 a.m. to Noon in the Township of Hanover Community Center, 15 North Jefferson Road, Whippany.
+- Beginning September 2019, the Township of Hanover Health Department will be offering a monthly Blood Pressure Screening Clinic the third Wednesday of each month (September through June) from 11 a.m. to Noon in the Township of Hanover Community Center, 15 North Jefferson Road, Whippany.
 All residents over the age of 18 years are welcome to attend.

 - Call the Health Department at 973-515-6667 for information on:

 - Blood Pressure Screenings

 The Hanover Township Police Department maintains a prescription return box in the lobby of the police station.
 This box is accessible 24 hours a day 7 days a week.
 Residents with expired or unwanted prescription and non-prescription medication can bring these items to the Police Lobby and deposit the items in the green MED-RETURN box.
 You can also dispose of unwanted pet medications here as well.

 If you want to dispose of your medications we ask that you deposit only one or two items at a time, because the chute will clog if you overfill the drawer.
 Also, if you discover that the bin may be full, we ask that you do not overfill it and please bring it to the attention of the police dispatcher so arrangements can be made to have it emptied.

 - No needles (sharps).

 - Including Epi-pens.

 Interfaith Food Pantry and Resource Center serves residents of Morris County.
 You must apply to find out if you qualify.